 Read on… or listen on!
 I record most blog posts into audio episodes for your listening pleasure. 😉

 My top 5 tips for attending a photography event or workshop is today’s topic.
-As always, both audio and the written version (pics too!) are below, along with a section containing all the links I mention in this piece.
+As always, both I’ve included both audio and the written version (pics too!), along with a section containing all the links I mention in this piece.

 Here we go!
 Continue reading “Top 5 Tips for Attending a Photography Event or Workshop”

 The Fujifilm X-Photographers Nature and Travel Summit happened last week.
 So I packed up and headed out to Townsend, TN as one of four teachers for the inaugural event, held in the gateway to the Great Smoky Mountains.

 I joined Jack Graham, Bill Fortney, Dan Bailey, a group of about 30 fabulous and enthusiastic attendees; along with 2 of the top Fujifilm tech reps.
 Continue reading “The Fujifilm X-Photographers Nature-Travel Summit: Recap!”